danalain/Market_Research_Analysis_Roku_Inc/.ipynb_checkpoints/README-checkpoint.md

 #### Place

 Roku generates sales heavily in the United States with major retail distribution channels such as Walmart, Costco, Target, BestBuy, and online retailers such as Amazon.
 Roku's primary international markets include Canada, the United Kingdom, France, the Republic of Ireland, Mexico, Brazil.
 It is in the process of expanding its Latin American market.
+Roku also hinted an expansion to China when the U.S-China trade relationship eases with the change in the new administration in the White House.
 However, the international revenue represented less than 10% in the 3rd quarter report of 2020.
 It also provides exclusive products to partnering retailers for a better product differentiation among the retailers as follows.

 |                                            |
 | ------------------------------------------ |